Austria–Bosnia and Herzegovina relations

 Austria–Bosnia and Herzegovina relations are interstate relations between Austria and Bosnia and Herzegovina.
+Austria has an embassy in Sarajevo.
+Bosnia and Herzegovina has an embassy in Vienna.
+Both countries are full members of the Council of Europe.
+Austria is an EU member and Bosnia and Herzegovina is an EU candidate.
 For centuries, Bosnia was a disputed border region between the Habsburg Empire and the Ottoman Empire.
 After the Congress of Berlin in 1878, Bosnia and Herzegovina was taken over by Austria-Hungary and administered as the Condominium of Bosnia and Herzegovina.
 It was finally annexed in 1908, which led to the Bosnian crisis.
 The Serbian-Habsburg dispute over Bosnia led to the assassination of Archduke Franz Ferdinand of Austria in Sarajevo in 1914 by Bosnian Serb nationalist Gavrilo Princip, which triggered World War I and led to the collapse of the Habsburg Monarchy.
 Bosnia and Herzegovina then remained part of Yugoslavia until the 1990s.
 With the collapse of Yugoslavia, Austria recognized the independence of Bosnia and Herzegovina on April 7, 1992, and took in tens of thousands of Bosnian war refugees during the Bosnian War.
 Following the Dayton Agreement of 1995, Austria has become an important ally of Bosnia and has supported its rapprochement with the European Union.
 The importance of mutual relations is also underscored by close economic ties and the presence of numerous Bosnians in Austria.